-NCMA standard for the 8-in unreinforced masonry walls.
-Curve A is the short-wall interaction curve, and curves B, C, and D are for the 10-, 16- and the 20-ft walls, respectively.
+Figure 7.2 shows interaction diagrams for allowable vertical loads and moments, computed by the NCMA standard for the 8-in unreinforced masonry walls.
+Curve A is the short-wall interaction curve, and curves B, C, and D are for the 10-ft, the 16-ft and the 20-ft walls respectively.
 Note that the interaction curves are cut off at the kern eccentricity, which is slightly larger than the t/4 eccentricity.
-Thus the t/3eccentricity falls outside the curves, since it is not permitted under this standard.
+Thus the t/3 eccentricity falls outside the curves, since it is not permitted under this standard.
 The dashed line to the right of the curves is the computed short-wall ultimate moment capacity which was based on the flexural compressive prism strength at the t/3 eccentricity.
-Curves C and D are extrapolations of the NCMA standard, which limits the maximum h/t ratio to 20 for unreinforced load-bearing walls.